 TGah editor: change the nth paragraph and (n+1)th paragraph of 9.44.6 NDP Paging Setup as shown:

-If the NDP Paging requester STA is a non-AP STA, it shall send a (NDP) PS-Poll frame or uplink trigger frame addressed to the NDP Paging responder, after SIFS.
+If the NDP Paging requester STA is a non-AP STA, it shall send a (NDP) PS-Poll frame or uplink trigger frame addressed to the NDP Paging responder, after either SIFS or using EDCA within Nominal Minimum TWT Wake Duration.

-If the NDP Paging requester STA is an AP, it shall send an NDP CTS frame to self with the duration field equal to zero.
+If the NDP Paging requester STA is an AP, it shall send an NDP CTS frame to self with the duration field equal to zero after either SIFS or using EDCA within Nominal Minimum TWT Wake Duration.

 CID 8467